 Since 2014, FDJ has been a subscriber to the Responsible Supplier Relations Charter, an internal mediation process whose goal is to raise awareness among economic players about the challenges of responsible purchasing and the quality of client-supplier relations.

-As part of the continuous improvement of its purchasing practices, FDJ is aiming to obtain the "Responsible Supplier Relations & Purchasing" label awarded by the Médiation des entreprises and the Conseil national des achats.
-This label is an extension of the principles defined in the Charter and is intended to distinguish companies and public entities that have demonstrated, through their practices, sustainable and balanced relationships with their suppliers.
+As part of the continuous improvement of its purchasing practices, FDJ has been awarded the "Responsible Supplier Relations & Sustainable Procurement" label by the Médiation des entreprises of the Ministère de l'Economie, des Finances et de la Relance in 2021.
+This label is an extension of the principles defined in the Charter and is intended to highlight companies that have demonstrated, through their practices, sustainable and equitable relations with their suppliers.
+FDJ has been acquired a maturity certificate for the ISO 20400 international standard for sustainable procurement in 2021.

 This label is based on the international Sustainable Procurement and CSR standards, respecting the following principles :